Rishi Sunak says paying France to stop small boats is a ‘sensible investment’

 Paying France hundreds of millions of pounds more to stop asylum seekers in small boats leaving their shores will provide value for money for taxpayers, Rishi Sunak insists.

-The prime minister is in Paris for a summit with Emmanuel Macron where they are expected to build on a deal announced in November, when the UK agreed to give £63 million to Paris in a bid to clampdown on trafficking gangs.
+The prime minister is in Paris for a summit with Emmanuel Macron where the two leaders are expected to build on a deal announced in November, when the UK agreed to give £63 million to Paris in a bid to clampdown on trafficking gangs.

+Briefings from France have suggested a multi-year financing deal is on the table which could see Britain agree to pay millions of pounds to Paris in exchange for increased coastline patrols.

-Mr Sunak said the current deal to pay France huge sums to try to prevent more boats from setting off across the channel is a “sensible investment” when the UK is spending more than £5 million a day on hotels.
+Mr Sunak said the current deal is a “sensible investment” when the UK is spending more than £5 million a day on hotels and that the money was already “yielding benefits”.

+He said: “If you look at the track record in the last couple of years more recently, not only are we able to intercept thousands of boats just this year, actually, which is positive, the joint work has led to something like a few hundred different arrests, disrupted something like 50 different organised crime gangs.

+“That’s the outcome of all that joint work, so those are sensible investments for the UK.”

 With Mr Macron expected to reject any British calls for a deal to take back migrants who arrive on small boats, Mr Sunak said the issue was a “joint problem” between the two countries.